Do you want an easier way to build your syllabus?

 Approved Program Revisions - updated by AR&T in the Registrar's Office

-Structural changes that do not require CIM approvals will need to be submitted via the Non-CIM Structural Change Request Form.
+Structural changes that do not require CIM approvals will need to be submitted via the Non-CIM Structural Change Request Form, contact Sara Sides for the form.
 Examples: Changing ownership of a major or department; new or revised subject code; new or revised department name.

 Contact Sara Sides, ssides AT_TOWSON or 410-704-3694.